v1k0d3n/bootkube-ci/README.md

 # Deployment Instructions:

-If you wish to use this repository for CI or for bringing up a Kubernetes cluster, simply clone and edit the `bootkube-up.sh` script.
+If you wish to use this repository for CI or for bringing up a Kubernetes cluster, simply clone and edit the `.bootkube_env` file to match your environment.
 Currently, two SDN's are optional and included (Calico is default).

 Included with this repository are the concepts of "add-ons": other deployment tests that you may want to run in sequence with a Kubernetes self-hosted cluster.
 Using these are just as simple and straight-forward as using the deployment itself.
 So if you wanted to deploy [openstack-helm](https://github.com/openstack/openstack-helm) for example,  all that would be required is the following:

 ```
 git clone https://github.com/v1k0d3n/bootkube-ci.git

-## make any variable modifications via your CI platform of choice to both bootkube-up.sh and ./deploy-addons/openstack-helm-up.sh
+## make any variable modifications via your CI platform of choice to both .bootkube-env and ./deploy-addons/openstack-helm-up.sh
 ## and deploy

 ./bootkube-ci/bootkube-up.sh